awnist/ramses/README.md

 ### Better includes

-How about including a list of files in list form?
+How about including a directory of files in list form?

     traits: !include config/traits/*
     resourceTypes: !include config/resourceTypes/*